 You may have paid an excessive amount of tax for your pension earnings if:

-• your pension issuer changed into the use of the incorrect tax code
+- your pension issuer changed to the use of the incorrect tax code

-• the quantity of pension for your tax code changed into wrong
+- the quantity of pension for your tax code changed to wrong

 In such situations, HMRC’s P800 tax calculation system, can also additionally suggest you, as HMRC may not provide compensation automatically.
-If you haven’t acquired a P800 tax calculation from HMRC, and you’ve got overpaid tax, you’ll want to make a reclaim for a tax compensation.
+If you haven’t acquired a P800 tax calculation from HMRC, and you’ve got overpaid tax, you’ll want to claim tax compensation.

 P800 Tax Calculation: